Connect with others who understand.

 The use of immunosuppressant medications to treat myasthenia gravis has also been linked to an increased risk of some cancers.

-Immunosuppressant medications can be helpful in treating MG because it’s an autoimmune condition.
-If you have an autoimmune disease, your body’s immune system makes antibodies (specialized immune system proteins) that mistakenly attack the neuromuscular junction — the space between your nerves and muscles.
-This attack interferes with communication between nerves and muscles.
-This results in muscle weakness in the muscles you control, called voluntary muscles or skeletal muscles.
+Immunosuppressant medications can help treat myasthenia gravis because it’s an autoimmune condition.
+In autoimmune diseases, the body’s immune system makes antibodies (specialized immune system proteins) that mistakenly attack the neuromuscular junction, where your nerves and muscles connect.
+This attack blocks signals from reaching the muscles, leading to muscle weakness.
+It mostly affects the muscles you can control, called voluntary muscles or skeletal muscles.

 Immunosuppressant medications can improve your symptoms of myasthenia gravis by stopping the immune system from making harmful antibodies.
-Examples of immunosuppressant medications used in MG include:
+Examples of immunosuppressant medications used in myasthenia gravis include:

 Myasthenia Gravis and Heart Disease